georgevio/IoT-Embedded/esp-idf/esp32-cam-webPage/README.md

 # ESP32-CAM Web Server with Live Streaming and Static Image Capture

 This project implements a minimal web server on an **ESP32-CAM** module that provides live streaming as well as a static image capture feature.
-The application is using the ESP-IDF framework and provides a simple HTML interface to view the camera feed.
+The application is using the ESP-IDF framework and opens an HTML interface to view the camera feed (Enable stream).

 <img src="images/cam.jpg" alt="ESP32-CAM Module" width="450">